 Treatment: provision of rent supplements and case management or assertive community treatment for the duration of the study

 Comparison: care as usual

 Duration of intervention: Data collection will be ongoing from Sept 2009 to Feb 2013 with duration of intervention from 24 to 42 months.

-Duration of follow-up: two years
+Duration of follow-up: 2 years.

 Primary outcome measures

 Housing stability, measured using the Tsemberis Residential Timeline Follow-back Inventory at 6, 12, 18 and 24 months

 Secondary outcome measures

 Quality of life, measured using the EQ-5D at 6, 12, 18 and 24 months